 Like I said – a bit of a political science junkie.
-I listened to this book on Audible and it is read by Stephen Harper – so it’s interesting to find yourself listening to your former Prime Minister for hours on end, while driving around town.
-And after awhile, perhaps a bit too much.
+I listened to this book on Audible and it is read by Stephen Harper – so it’s interesting to find yourself listening to your former Prime Minister for hours on end while driving around town.
+And after a while, perhaps a bit too much.
 Having said that – like Albright, Harper describes the conditions that have led to populism in North America and puts it in the context of how liberalism and conservatism are leaving behind large swaths of the population.
 Harper urges conservatives to expand their view of conservatism to ensure people are not left behind and proposes that economic and social well being are not mutually exclusive.
 A worthwhile read for students of politics.

 And continuing my interest in politics….
 Dave Meslin is a Canadian, lives in the Toronto area (I think), and has spent his life as a political organizer and activist.
 He puts forward the idea that the rules, processes and procedures of democracy are 150 years old in Canada and in need of a refresh to be inclusive, enabling and relevant to Canadians in the 21st century.
-Meslin considers the democratic process from the grass roots, community level through to the federal level.
-He explores ways to take the tedium out of civics classes at school, considers approaches municipal governments might take to be ‘client centric’, identifies ways political parties have become exclusionary and centrally controlled and importantly, proposes ways to increase political engagement at the grass roots level.
-This is a really interesting read if you spend anytime thinking about Canadian politics.
+Meslin considers the democratic process from the grassroots, community level through to the federal level.
+He explores ways to take the tedium out of civics classes at school, considers approaches municipal governments might take to be ‘client centric’, identifies ways political parties have become exclusionary and centrally controlled and importantly, proposes ways to increase political engagement at the grassroots level.
+This is a really interesting read if you spend any time thinking about Canadian politics.

-Ben Rhodes was President Obama’s communications manager from his early days running for the Senate through to duration of his presidency.
+Ben Rhodes was President Obama’s communications manager from his early days running for the Senate through to the duration of his presidency.
 He describes the experience of working with Obama through the many campaigns, elections, crises, challenges, wins and losses and offers insight into Obama’s rationale and decision making.
 While I never felt that Obama’s foreign policy was particularly strong or effective, I now understand why his administration made decisions that it made.
-In the end – I found myself admiring the character and values of both Obama, as person, leader, and President and his trusty communications side kick, Ben Rhodes.
+In the end – I found myself admiring the character and values of both Obama, as a person, leader, and President and his trusty communications sidekick, Ben Rhodes.

 I think I discovered this book through Farnam Street and ordered it (I read a hard copy!) because it was so relevant to the work that I do.
-Tasha Eurich explores self awareness and suggests that we are not nearly as self aware as we think we are.
+Tasha Eurich explores self-awareness and suggests that we are not nearly as self-aware as we think we are.
 She goes on to offer suggestions and practices that help us see ourselves more clearly in order to help us be more successful at work and in life.
 I liked the set of exercises in the book and the robust examples from her own coaching experiences.
 I really liked her discussion on what versus why questions, which inspired my own blog.
 Anyone in a leadership role would benefit from a spin through this book.

 This is a long time favourite book of mine – again, because it is so relevant to the work that I do.
 Schein says we are in an increasingly complex, interdependent, and culturally diverse world and that we can not hope to understand and work with people from different occupational, professional, and national cultures if we do not know how to ask questions.
 We must, therefore, build relationships that are based on mutual respect and recognize that others know things that we may need to know in order to get a job done.
 As a result, humble inquiry, the fine art of drawing someone out, is needed!
 I share this nugget every time I teach a facilitation skills class and often when I work with cross functional groups in a corporate setting.
 For me – this book hits many marks and I’ve read it more than once!

 This is a powerful story.
 I thought it was fiction when I bought it and then realized it was a careful work of history.
 Caroline Moorehead documents the story of women of the french resistance in WWII who ended up in German concentration camps.
 Of the 228 women to be arrested, 47 survive.
-The story explores how these women build and maintained community in the harshest of conditions to survive the unsurvivable.
+The story explores how these women built and maintained community in the harshest of conditions to survive the unsurvivable.
 Every woman is accounted for in this remarkable story.
 In a word – WOW!

 And here are some links to other ‘what to read lists’ that I often pull from.